cabalmail/cabal-infra/docs/aws.md

 2. [Create an IAM group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html) called "console" and attach the Amazon-managed AdministratorAccess policy.
 3. [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) called whatever you like for your own console access and attach the just-created "console" group.
 This user should be console-only with no programmatic access.
 Never use the root account again if you can help it.
 4. Log in with the IAM user.
-5. [Create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) called "terraform" with the following permissions:
+5. [Create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) called "cicd" with the following permissions:

     ```json
     {